eshepelyuk/pykli/README.md

 # pyKLI

-[ksqlDB](https://ksqldb.io/) command line client written in Python.
+Interactive [ksqlDB](https://ksqldb.io/) command line client with autocompletion and syntax highlighting written in Python.

-This project is in a very early stage.

-Please try and report bugs :)
+This project is in an early preview stage.
+Please try it and provide your feedback.

-PRs are welcome.
+PRs and suggestions are welcome.

 ## Installation